skramm/spaghetti/docs/spaghetti_faq.md

 - **Q**: *What version of Boost libraries does this require?*<br>
 **A**: None, if you do not intend to use the provided Asio Wrapper class.
-If you do, then this has been tested as successful against Boost 1.54.
+If you do, then this has been tested as successful against Boost 1.54 to 1.70.
-But it *should* be okay with todays current release (1.66 at the time of writing), please post issue in case of trouble so it can be fixed.
+Please post issue in case of trouble with a later Boost release, so it can be fixed.

 - **Q**: *How does this library relate to the UML state machine definition [WP](https://en.wikipedia.org/wiki/UML_state_machine) ?*<br>